Sandžak TV

-Sandžak TV or Sandžačka Televizija (Санџак ТВ) is a Serbian commercial television channel with regional coverage dedicated to local news from territory of Sandžak and Raška.
-Company headquarters is located in Novi Pazar, Dimitrija Tucovića bb street.
+Sandžak TV or Sandžačka Televizija (Санџак ТВ) is a Serbian commercial television channel with regional coverage dedicated to local news from the territory of Sandžak and Raška.
+The company's headquarters is located in Novi Pazar, Dimitrija Tucovića bb street.

 History

-Sandžak TV was founded as Ekran TV on 29 December 1998. as the first television in Novi Pazar.
+Sandžak TV was founded as Ekran TV on 29 December 1998 as the first television channel in Novi Pazar.

 After 16 June 2008, television changed its name into the Universa and new owner was International University of Novi Pazar.
 The main idea of university television was to be a training bastion for journalists who study at the Department of Journalism at IUNP.

-Since 11 May 2011., television channel changed its name to present-day Sandžak Televizija.
-Along with the television channel, local news agency Sanapress (Sandžak news agency), Refref radio and newspapers Glas islama and Revija Sandžak are part of local Media centar in Novi Pazar.
+On 11 May 2011, the television channel changed its name to the current name, Sandžak Televizija.
+Along with the television channel, local news agency Sanapress (Sandžak news agency), Refref radio and the newspapers Glas islama and Revija Sandžak are local media in Novi Pazar.